Associate Professor, Aarhus Institute of Advanced Studies and Centre of Functionally Integrative Neuroscience at Aarhus University Hospital.

 My academic career began at the University of Central Florida, where I was mentored by Shaun Gallagher in the interdisciplinary application of philosophy, phenomenology, and experimental psychology to the embodied self.
 In 2012, I completed a PhD in Neuroscience at Aarhus University within the Interacting Minds Centre, where I worked with Chris Frith and Andreas Roepstorff to investigate how mindfulness-based stress reduction impacts cognitive control and affective neural processing.
-From 2013 – 2018 I was a Postdoctoral Fellow jointly in the FIL and ICN at University College London, where I worked with Professor Geraint Rees and Karl J Friston to develop embodied predictive processing models of self-inference and metacognition.
-Most recently i’ve moved to Cambridge where I am currently applying these models to understand clinical and medical disruption of brain-body signaling and metacognitive inference.
+From 2013 – 2018 I was a Postdoctoral Fellow jointly in the FIL and ICN at University College London, where I worked with Geraint Rees and Karl J Friston to develop embodied predictive processing models of self-inference and metacognition.
+More recently, I worked as a postdoctoral fellow at Cambridge Psychiatry together with Paul Fletcher on a variety of projects investigating brain-body interaction, predictive processing, and metacognition in health-harming disorders such as obesity and prophylactic gastrectomy.

 RA at Cambridge Psychiatry.
 Guilia’s research interests include interoception, eating disorders, obsesity, and meditation.